cdklabs/cdk-pipelines-github/README.md

 credentials and duplicating them in GitHub secrets.
 The workflow expects the GitHub repository to include secrets with AWS credentials under `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
-You can override these defaults by supplying the `awsCreds` property to the workflow:
+You can override these defaults by supplying the `awsCreds.fromGitHubSecrets` API to the workflow:

 ```ts
 import { App } from 'aws-cdk-lib';